WORK IN PROGRESS

 Modules

-Currently, there are two types of modules:
+There are two types of modules:

 • Pass — the main type, responsible for generating or processing effects.
 Each pass takes input from the previous FBO, applies a shader operation, and writes the result into the next FBO.